 The EPA uses the mandate of the Safe Drinking Water Act to monitor emerging contaminants, under the Unregulated Contaminant Monitoring Regulation (UMCR2).
 UV light is used successfully to remove Methyl-t-butyl ether (MTBE), a fuel oxygenate that causes unpleasant taste in water.
 Likewise N-Nitrosodimethylamine (NDMA) is removed using UV light.
 NDMA is toxic and is suspected to be a carcinogen.

 UV is used as a primary disinfectant for all waterborne organisms.
 UV is used to photolyze contaminants.
 As the number of emerging pathogens increases, and as more contaminants need to be controlled, the demand for UV will grow.

 Systems are installed in line either vertically or horizontally.
 The footprint is normally a key factor, as pipe galleries are usually very tight and cramped.

 Emerging contaminants are all targets for AOP application; these Advanced Oxidation Processes use the combination of H202 and UV, or occasionally Ozone and UV.
 AOP processes are also used successfully to remove taste and odor contaminants from surface water, such as Geosmin and MIB.

-The degree of redundancy is determined by ETS engineers working with consulting engineers, typical number of reactors plus one for redundancy (n+1).
+The degree of redundancy is determined by Neptune Benson engineers working with consulting engineers, typical number of reactors plus one for redundancy (n+1).
 The delivered dose is controlled by continuously measuring the inputs of flow, water transmittance, and lamp intensity.
-The ETS systems all use power switching to vary the lamp power to optimize both power consumption and lamp life.
-ETS has designed wipers to keep the optical paths free from contamination and a third party monitor can be inserted to verify the performance of the ETS system.
+The ETS-UV systems all use power switching to vary the lamp power to optimize both power consumption and lamp life.
+Neptune Benson has designed wipers to keep the optical paths free from contamination and a third party monitor can be inserted to verify the performance of the ETS-UV system.